BA, B SW Hons (Monash)

 She is the immediate past President of Mount Scopus Memorial College, a position she held for over seven years and also serves on the Boards of other Community organisations.

 Andrew is the Managing Director and one of the founders of Qualitas Property Partners.
 He is responsible for overseeing the group’s activities, setting the strategic direction of the business, transaction origination as well as building and enhancing relationships with the Group’s strategic capital providers, clients, investors, financiers and consultants.
 Qualitas provides direct loans to the property sector and manages private equity.
 Andrew is on the advisory Board of Property Industry Foundation Victoria and is also a full member of the Chartered Accountants Australia and New Zealand.

 Fellow of the Institute of Chartered Accountants in Australia Michael operates his own consulting practice, specialising in business and taxation planning advice, management consulting, restructuring of businesses, business valuations, acquisitions, mergers and sales.
 Michael also participates on several advisory boards

 including property developers, financial service providers and technology companies.

-Simone Szalmuk-Singer is passionate about developing Jewish communal leadership for the future and is involved in many initiatives to train and mentor current and potential leaders.
-She is a director of the Australian Jewish Funders and co-founder and co-editor of Jewish Women Of Words, an online publication for emerging and established Jewish women writers.
+Simone is passionate about developing Jewish communal leadership for the future and is involved in many initiatives to train and mentor current and potential leaders.
+Simone is a current Fellow in the prestigious Schusterman Foundation Fellowship Program.